quintel/merit/README.md

 #### Price

-The price is equal to the `marginal_costs` of the participant that is highest up the merit order + 1.
+The price is equal to the `marginal_costs` of the participant that is **one higher** in the merit order than the price-setting participant.
+This reflects the assumption that a producer will try to sell his electricity for a price that is as high as possible but still smaller than the cost of the participant that is next in the merit order.

 This is the price of electricity at that point in time.

 #### Demand load

-The demand load is defined by the load profile for the total_demand, and is the number at this particular point in time.
+The demand load is defined by the load profile for the total_demand, and is the value of this profile at this particular point in time.
 Unit: MW.

 ### For each Participant

-* full_load_hours (sum of load_fractions)
+* full_load_hours
-* profitability
-* profit
 * total income
 * total costs
 * total variable cost
+* profit
+* profitability
 * (all the input which is known, such as fixed_costs, key, etc.)

 ```Ruby